-- (1) Prescribing the manner of performing notarial acts regarding tangible and electronic records; - (2) including provisions to ensure that any change to or tampering with a record bearing a certificate of a notarial act is self-evident; - (3) including provisions to ensure integrity in the creation, transmittal, storage or authentication of electronic records or signatures; - (4) prescribing the process of granting, renewing, conditioning, denying, suspending or revoking a notary public commission and assuring the trustworthiness of an individual holding a commission as notary public; - (5) including provisions to prevent fraud or mistake in the performance of notarial acts; - (6) establishing the process for approving and accepting surety bonds and other forms of assurance pursuant to section 22(d), and amendments thereto; and - (7) providing for the administration of the examination and the course of study required by section 23, and amendments thereto.

-(b) The secretary of state shall adopt rules and regulations regarding notarial acts using communication technology for a remotely located individual including, but not limited to:

-- (1) Prescribing the means of performing a notarial act involving a remotely located individual using communication technology; - (2) establishing standards for communication technology and identity proofing; - (3) establishing requirements or procedures to approve providers of communication technology and the process of identity proofing; and - (4) establishing standards and a period for the retention of an audiovisual recording created pursuant to section 15, and amendments thereto. - (c) In adopting rules and regulations about notarial acts with respect to electronic records, the secretary of state shall consider, so far as is consistent with this act: - (1) The most recent standards regarding electronic records promulgated by national bodies, such as the national association of secretaries of state; and - (2) standards, practices and customs of other jurisdictions that substantially enact this act. - New Sec.
+- (3) including provisions to ensure integrity in the creation, transmittal, storage or authentication of electronic records or signatures; - (4) prescribing the process of granting, renewing, conditioning, denying, suspending or revoking a notary public commission and assuring the trustworthiness of an individual holding a commission as notary public; - (5) including provisions to prevent fraud or mistake in the performance of notarial acts; - (6) establishing the process for approving and accepting surety bonds and other forms of assurance as allowed by law; and - (7) providing for the administration of the examination and the course of study required by law. - (b) The secretary of state shall adopt rules and regulations regarding notarial acts using communication technology for a remotely located individual including, but not limited to: - (1) Prescribing the means of performing a notarial act involving a remotely located individual using communication technology; - (2) establishing standards for communication technology and identity proofing; - (3) establishing requirements or procedures to approve providers of communication technology and the process of identity proofing; and - (4) establishing standards and a period for the retention of an audiovisual recording created when performing a notarial act using communication technology for a remotely located individual. - (c) In adopting rules and regulations about notarial acts with respect to electronic records, the secretary of state shall consider, so far as is consistent with this act: - (1) The most recent standards regarding electronic records promulgated by national bodies, such as the national association of secretaries of state; and - (2) standards, practices and customs of other jurisdictions that substantially enact this act.

+New Sec.
 28. (a) A commission or appointment as a notary public in effect on January 1, 2022, continues until its date of expiration.
 A notary public who applies to renew a commission as a notary public on or after January 1, 2022, is subject to and shall comply with this act.
-A notary public, in performing notarial acts after January 1, 2022, shall comply with this act. - (b) This section shall take effect on and after January 1, 2022. - New Sec.
-29. (a) This act does not affect the validity or effect of a notarial act performed before January 1, 2022. - (b) A cause of action that has accrued against a notary public or the notary public's securities before January 1, 2022, are governed by any statute or other rule amended or repealed by this act as if amendment or repeal had not occurred. - (c) This section shall take effect on and after January 1, 2022. - New Sec.
-30. (a) In applying and construing this uniform act, consideration shall be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it. - (b) This section shall take effect on and after January 1, 2022. - New Sec.
-31. (a) This act modifies, limits and supersedes the federal electronic signatures in global and national commerce act, 15 U.S.C. § 7001 et seq., except that nothing in this act modifies, limits or supersedes § 7001(c) of that act or authorizes electronic delivery of any of the notices described in § 7003(b) of that act. - (b) This section shall take effect on and after January 1, 2022.
+A notary public, in performing notarial acts after January 1, 2022, shall comply with this act.

+New Sec.
+29. (a) This act does not affect the validity or effect of a notarial act performed before January 1, 2022.

+- (b) A cause of action that has accrued against a notary public or the notary public's securities before January 1, 2022, are governed by any statute or other rule amended or repealed by this act as if amendment or repeal had not occurred. - (c) This section shall take effect on and after January 1, 2022.

+New Sec.
+30. (a) In applying and construing this uniform act, consideration shall be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.

+New Sec.
+31. (a) This act modifies, limits and supersedes the federal electronic signatures in global and national commerce act, 15 U.S.C. § 7001 et seq., except that nothing in this act modifies, limits or supersedes § 7001(c) of that act or authorizes electronic delivery of any of the notices described in § 7003(b) of that act.